togakangaroo/togakangaroo.github.io/_posts/2019-12-02-tdd-with-no-more-tears.md

 This is worthwhile to highlight.
 Test driven development - when done right - will save you time.
 It will not do this by helping you squash known bugs (after all, test-after will do that just as well), but by helping you understand requirements to such a degree that you should be avoiding many unforseen bugs to begin with.

 Additionally TDD should save you time *down the line* as well.
 With a properly selected "unit", future refactoring should require minimal changes to test.
-Conversely, the need to modify tests for anything less than core business requirement changes in in itself a code smell implying suboptimal design.
+Conversely, the need to modify tests for anything less than core business requirement changes is in itself a code smell implying suboptimal design.

 Finally, I should emphasize that none of this is easy.
 You're not going to read one article and saunter into work the next day a testing hero.
 This all does take practice, and you should do that - real, dedicated practice.
 Implement the scenarios here as a kata to start with, but then find more problems!
 Practice.
 Practice, practice, practice.
 Get testing, and get to actually understanding the things that you are trying to build!